-The average cost of rabbits, wild dogs, foxes, feral pigs and other vertebrate pests on the Australian agricultural industry is as high as \$596 million per year - with wild dog costs nearly double, since the last analysis (Invasive Animals CRC 2014a).
+The average cost of rabbits, wild dogs, foxes, feral pigs and other vertebrate pests on the Australian agricultural industry is as high as \$596 million per year - with free-ranging dog (wild dog) costs nearly double, since the last analysis (Invasive Animals CRC 2014a).
 In NSW alone, the average cost on the agricultural industry is \$151.5 million per year.